Document belonging to the Greek Mythology Link, a website created by Carlos Parada, author of Genealogical Guide to Greek Mythology

 Summary of the entangled Aeolus file

-Aeolus 4 is just a companion of Aeneas in Italy.
+Aeolus 4 A companion of Aeneas in Italy.

-Aeolus 5 is a defender of Thebes against the SEVEN.
+Aeolus 5 A defender of Thebes against the SEVEN.

 Aeolus 2